Caylin Young: In the legislature

 Young was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Judiciary Committee.
+In February 2026, Young, alongside state delegates Sean Stinnett and Sarah Wolek, established the Maryland Muslim Caucus.

 Political positions

 In January 2024, Young attended and spoke at a rally at the Maryland State House to support a resolution calling on Maryland's congressional delegation to support a ceasefire in the Gaza war.
+During the 2026 legislative session, he supported the Not On Our Dime Act, which would require the Maryland Secretary of State to remove nonprofit organizations from the state's Registry of Charitable Solicitation if they knowingly support Israeli settlement activity.

 Personal life

-Young's twin brother, Calvin Young III, is the chief of staff to Baltimore mayor Brandon Scott.
+Young's twin brother, Calvin Young III, is the former chief of staff to Baltimore mayor Brandon Scott.
 He is a fan of the Baltimore Ravens.